chaoos/zwoosh/README.md

 - `vertical` which is the default and
 - `horizontal`

-If the options is set to `vertical` and if there are scrollbars present, swoosh will leave scrolling to the browser itself.
+If the options is set to `vertical` and if there are scrollbars present, zwoosh will leave scrolling to the browser itself.

 #### integer `options.wheelOptions.step`